yoyogias/botframework-sdk/specs/manifest/botframework-manifest.md

 #### Authentication connection service provider ID

 The `serviceProviderId` field identifies the authentication service providing sign-in functionality.
-The value of the `serviceProviderId` is of type string and the valid values (and their meanings) are definde by the registry accepting the manifest.
+The value of the `serviceProviderId` is of type string and the valid values (and their meanings) are defined by the registry accepting the manifest.

 #### Authentication connection client ID

 The `clientId` field contains the identifier sent to the authentication service when requesting sign-in.
 The value of the `clientId` field is of type string.

-#### Authnetication connection client secret
+#### Authentication connection client secret

 The `clientSecret` field contains the client secret sent to the authentication service when requesting sign-in.
 The value of the `clientSecret` field is of type string.